NgangaKamau3/AgriSense/README.md

 **AgriSense** is an advanced agricultural intelligence system designed to detect early signs of crop stress (water, heat, nutrient, disease) using Sentinel-2 satellite imagery.

-Unlike traditional tools that rely on simple thresholding, AgriSense Pro leverages **Google Earth Engine's (GEE) server-side Machine Learning** to perform robust, pixel-level classification at a country-wide scale.
-It uses temporal compositing to "see through" clouds and noise, providing reliable insights for farmers and agronomists.
+Unlike traditional tools that rely on simple thresholding, AgriSense leverages **Google Earth Engine's (GEE) server-side Machine Learning** with **pixel-wise classification** trained on real ground truth data.
+It uses temporal compositing to "see through" clouds and noise, providing reliable, spatially-aware insights for farmers and agronomists.

 ### Key Features
+- **🎯 Pixel-Level Precision**: 10m resolution stress detection - know exactly where in your field the problem is
+- **📊 Ground Truth Trained**: Models learn from real labeled data, not hardcoded rules
+- **🗺️ Spatial Awareness**: Detects stress hotspots and boundaries using neighboring pixel context
-- **🌍 Country-Scale Analysis**: Process petabytes of data on Google's infrastructure, not your laptop.
+- **🌍 Country-Scale Analysis**: Process petabytes of data on Google's infrastructure
-- **☁️ Cloud-Robust**: Automatic temporal median compositing removes clouds and shadows.
+- **☁️ Cloud-Robust**: Automatic temporal median compositing removes clouds and shadows
-- **🧠 Server-Side ML**: Random Forest classifiers run directly on GEE for high-performance inference.
+- **🧠 Advanced ML**: Random Forest with spatial features and comprehensive validation metrics
+- **📈 Field Statistics**: Get actionable insights - "27% of your field shows water stress"
-- **📊 Interactive Dashboard**: A Streamlit-based UI to visualize stress maps and trends instantly.
+- **📊 Interactive Dashboard**: Streamlit-based UI to visualize stress maps and trends instantly

 ---